 To ensure the health and safety of our campus, immunizations against communicable diseases is extremely important.
 Vaccination against Measles, Mumps, Rubella (MMR), Tetanus, Diphtheria and Pertussis (Tdap), and proof of negative Tuberculosis is required of all students entering Auburn Montgomery.
 This form must be completed and is the preferred document for proof of immunizations and TB testing.

 Complete and Return to: Warhawk Health Services

-e and Return to: Warhawk Health Services

-Attn: Immunizations
+Attn:

-PO Box 244023

-Montgomery, AL 36124
+Immunizations PO Box 244023 Montgomery, AL 36124

 (334) 244-3281 Fax (334) 244-3396